 - Hi Ho Cherry-O: This cherry-picking game can be an early introduction to counting, color matching, and (if you have the newer edition) puzzles!
-The newest edition has different kind of fruit, so Baby can learn about cherries, blueberries, apples, and oranges while he practices counting (and maybe even some foundational math skills!).
+The newest edition has different kind of fruit, so Baby can learn about cherries, blueberries, apples, and oranges while they practice counting (and maybe even some foundational math skills!).

-- Monopoly: Okay, Baby probably isn’t really ready for this one yet, but you two can play with the money so he starts to learn the basics of currency!
-Or, you know, just work on his dexterity with some colorful paper.
+- Monopoly: Okay, Baby probably isn’t really ready for this one yet, but you two can play with the money so they start to learn the basics of currency!
+Or, you know, just work on their dexterity with some colorful paper.

 - “The Benefits of Board Games.”
 Scholastic.
 Scholastic Inc. Accessed June 20, 2017. http://www.scholastic.com/parents/resources/article/creativity-play/benefits-board-games